Management Discussion and Analysis

 a.
 Cash flows from operating activities:

-In 2022, net cash obtained from operations decreased by USD 5.64 million from 2021 which was recorded at USD 24.86 million to USD 19.22 million.
-The decrease in net cash derived from operating activities was mainly due to the increase in working capital requirements as a result of the increase in the purchase price of raw materials due to the increase in world crude oil prices.
+In 2025, net cash obtained from operations increased by USD 37.85 million from 2024 which was recorded at USD 42.55 million to USD 80.40 million.
+The increase in net cash derived from operating activities was mainly due to the increase from cash generated from operations mainly from the increase of receipts from customers.

 b.
 Cash flows from investing activities:

-Net cash used for investing activities in 2022 was recorded at USD 1.15 million, increased by USD 0.41 million compared to 2021 which was recorded at USD 0.74 million.
-The increase in cash used for investment was mainly due in 2022 there were increase in capital expenditure.
+Net cash used for investing activities in 2025 was recorded at USD 6.27 million, increased by USD 2.78 million compared to 2024 which was recorded at USD 3.50 million.
+The use of funds for investment activities is mainly to finance the additions to fixed assets.

 c.
 Cash flows from financing activities:

-Net cash used for financing activities in 2022 was recorded at USD 12.73 million, while in 2021 it was recorded at USD 3.88 million, an increase of 227.98%.
-The increase in net cash activity used for financing was due to higher cash dividends paid in 2022 compared to 2021.
+Net cash used for financing activities in 2025 was recorded at USD 15.91 million, while in 2024 it was recorded at USD 8.78 million, an increase of 81.14%.
+Increase in net cash activity used for financing was due to increase of payments of dividends.

 DEBT PAYING ABILITY